wasabeef/flutter_use/docs/useTimeout.md

 # `useTimeout`

-Re-renders the component after a specified duration.
+Re-builds the component after a specified duration.
 Provides handles to cancel and/or reset the timeout.

 ## Usage